bnesposito/ExSamp/README.md

 [![Last-changedate](https://img.shields.io/badge/last%20change-2021--03--03-yellowgreen.svg)](/commits/master)
 <!-- badges: end -->

+The R code in this repository provides an application that can carry out policy choice experiments using the Exploration Sampling algorithm (Kasy & Sautmann, 2021).
+The code can accommodate a range of outcome distributions and models.
+Currently implemented are:
+  - The Beta Bernoulli model used in Kasy & Sautmann, 2021.
+  - A hierarchical Binomial model as in Esposito & Sautmann, 2022.
+  - A simple Binomail and a Poisson model.

+For details see Esposito & Sautmann [working paper](https://drive.google.com/file/d/1HJCZQzavbKgGE3n8w4TiGviMq7wi37Vf/view) The simple binomial and Bernoulli models are also available as a simple to use and intuitive [dashboard](https://bnesposito.shinyapps.io/exsampdashboard/).

 ## Structure and folders

   - **R**: contains the functions of the package.
 All functions placed